 The good news is that it’s not that hard to convert your regular TV into a smart TV, complete with all sorts of smart TV functionality.
 Interestingly enough, many of these alternative solutions for streaming media locally and over the Internet can offer an even better experience than the ones that are built into current smart TVs.
 And it’s just so much smarter to enjoy your entertainment on your own time, particularly without having to deal with messy cables running everywhere.

 Perhaps one of the most compelling devices to come out in recent memory is the Google Chromecast.
-It’s not that its functionality is particularly groundbreaking, but it is revolutionary in that the dongle-sized device retails for a mere $35.
+It’s not that its functionality is particularly groundbreaking, but it’s revolutionary in that the dongle-sized device retails for a mere $35.
 Not much larger than a USB flash drive, it plugs straight into the HDMI port of your TV and then it gets power via USB.
 If your TV doesn’t have USB, it also comes with a wall adapter.
-From here, you can easily stream Netflix, Google Play and YouTube with support for other services coming soon.
+From here, you can easily stream Netflix, Google Play, and YouTube with support for other services coming soon.
 It’s also possible to mirror the Chrome browser on your smartphone, tablet or computer to the big screen of your TV, including a range of video streaming sites.

 If your home is already equipped with a range of Apple products, like MacBooks and the AirPort Express, then it only makes sense that you’d also be interested in getting an Apple TV.
 The tiny $99 set top box connects to your HDTV via HDMI (cable sold separately) and it gives you access to a wealth of content up to 1080p full HD.
-That includes videos from the iTunes Store, as well as streaming through Netflix, Hulu Plus, Vimeo, NHL GameCenter and more.
-With the AirPlay feature, you can also play content directly from your iPhone, iPad or iPod touch with a wireless connection.
+That includes videos from the iTunes Store, as well as streaming through Netflix, Hulu Plus, Vimeo, NHL GameCenter, and more.
+With the AirPlay feature, you can also play content directly from your iPhone, iPad, or iPod touch with a wireless connection.
 You can also stream from your Mac or PC over Wi-Fi.

 Roku 2 XS Streaming Player